thrivinginacademia/grantwriting/README.md

 ***
 # Literature searching

-Identifying the appropriate breadth and depth of a literature review, as well as where to find appropriate sources
+Effective literature searching involves identifying the appropriate breadth and depth of a literature review, as well as knowing where to find appropriate sources.

 > This short video lays out a nice introduction on how to write a literature review.
 Even if you've written literature reviews before, it might be worth it to review the basics to get you going on the right track.
 Plus, the video links to several other helpful videos on the topic.
 {% include youtubePlayer.html id="zIYC6zG265E" %}

+For a good example, see [this sample annotated bibliography](https://faculty.washington.edu/lbuckley/wordpress/wp-content/uploads/2013/05/Buckley2014_OxBib.pdf) by Lauren Buckley, professor at University of Washington.

 #### Exercise
-Write a series of questions/sub-headings addressing each aspect of your central hypothesis.
-Perform a literature search, and identify the most influential papers that address that question/topic.
-Write a short summary of each paper addressing the topic, method of analysis, conclusions, and how it relates to your question/topic.
-You should aim for a total of 15-20 papers max, so you will have to be selective about which are the KEY papers that your work is in conversation with.
-Aim to include a mix of classic and recent papers.
-Show this annotated bibliography to your mentor and PI to get suggestions for any papers you may have missed.
+1. Write a series of questions/sub-headings addressing each aspect of your central hypothesis.
+	* Perform a literature search, and identify the most influential papers that address that question/topic.
+	* Write a short summary of each paper addressing the topic, method of analysis, conclusions, and how it relates to your question/topic.
+	* You should aim for a total of 15-20 papers max, so you will have to be selective about which are the KEY papers that your work is in conversation with.
+	* Aim to include a mix of classic and recent papers.
+	* Show this annotated bibliography to your mentor and PI to get suggestions for any papers you may have missed.

 ***
 # Developing a plan